tbnobed/bookstudio/README.md

 That's it!
 The system automatically:
 - Sets up the PostgreSQL database
-- Runs all necessary migrations
+- Runs all necessary migrations (including PCR rooms and multi-studio booking support)
 - Initializes default data
 - Starts the web server